VishwasDevnani/100DaysOfPython/Day011/readme.md

 # Blackjack
+I made a replica of [BlackJack](https://games.washingtonpost.com/games/blackjack/) try this out!!!

 Hit or Stand gameplay is based on Atlantic City and Las Vegas multiple deck casinos rules.
 Blackjack rules vary from casino to casino, which makes learning blackjack strategy more complicated.
 However, many correct moves are fundamental enough that they do not differ from casino to casino, and most large scale casinos have very similar rules - usually matching those in Vegas or A.C..
 The strategy tables for Vegas and A.C. are displayed below.
 To find strategy tables for a particular casino, you can visit BlackJack Info, a site that can generate customized tables.